Share this post on:

 • You often feel guilty when you pay attention to your own needs.

-• Your feelings of pride for not paying attention to your needs interfere with your Goal, as does your fear of being selfish.
+• Your pride in not paying attention to your needs interferes with your Goal, as does your fear of being selfish.

-• You have difficulty in asking for anything and in receiving from others.
+• You have difficulty asking for anything and receiving it from others.

 • You believe that you are loved based on what you give.